-M. "Capture of the Slave-ship Cora," by Wilburn Hall
+N. "Capture of the Slave-ship Cora," by Wilburn Hall

-It was about 7 PM and the sea was calm as a floor.
-A beautiful moon lit the waters with a splendor rarely seen.
+It was about 7 PM, the sea was calm as a floor, and a beautiful moon lit the waters with a splendor rarely seen.
 The crew and officers were all on deck enjoying the refreshing change.
-I could hear the men singing.
-Messenger boys were skylarking and officers were pacing the lee quarter-deck.22 Suddenly from aloft the lookout cried, "Sail ho!"
+Songs were heard forward, messenger boys were skylarking and officers were pacing the lee quarter-deck.
+Suddenly from aloft the lookout cried, "Sail ho!"